Cardiology Billing Services in Missouri

 Why Missouri Cardiology Practices Need Specialized Billing

 Cardiology billing itself is complex.
 Cardiology has one of the highest rates of coding-related denials in medicine.
 The specialty uses complex CPT code families: cardiac catheterization (93452-93462), interventional coronary codes (92920-92944), echocardiography (93303-93352), nuclear cardiology, and EP studies.
 Each has specific bundling rules, modifier requirements, and documentation thresholds.
 When you combine this coding complexity with Missouri's specific payer rules, authorization requirements, and 3 MO HealthNet managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving cardiology practices from Kansas City to Springfield and across Missouri.
+Go Medical Billing provides that expertise at 2.49% of collections, serving cardiology practices from Kansas City to Lee's Summit and across Missouri.

 Code